 Key Features of the Miter saw

 The size is of greater importance when you are choosing a miter saw.
 The standard sizes are 8, 10, and 12inches.
 However, that should not stop you from looking for a blade with a larger diameter.
 A larger diameter gives you longer cuts.
-It is ideal for longer materials such as door frames.
-The Dewalt DWS780 has a 12inch blade, and it is a double-bevelling miter saw.
+It is ideal for more extended materials such as door frames.
+The Dewalt DWS780 has a 12inch blade and a double-bevelling miter saw.
 The 15Amp motor rotates up to 3,800 rotations per minute (Source).

 The blade guard protects you from the workpiece.
 It also keeps the material in place.
 You have visibility of the activity taking place at the moment.
 You have no obstructions to your task.
-You have to keep your eye on the cutting line so that you maintain precise cuts.
+You must keep your eye on the cutting line to maintain precise cuts.
 Even if you raise the saw, the blade is there to cover the saw blade.

-The electric brakes are to stop the flow of electricity in case of an emergency.
+The electric brakes are to stop the flow of electricity in an emergency.
+Stopping the machine means disengaging the blade from running.
 The motor stops operating the moment you release the pad.
-Stopping the machine means disengaging the blade from running.
 Electric brakes deactivate in two seconds.
 That is quick and necessary for a damage-free miter saw.

-There is the sliding and flipping fence, that supports longer material for precise cuts.
 You have two options when making bevel cuts or supporting your material.
 You either flip or slide the stock.
-The Dewalt sliding miter saw has a back fence design that cuts up to 90 degrees and 45 degrees.
+The sliding and flipping fence supports longer material for precise cuts.
+The Dewalt sliding miter saw has a back fence design that cuts to 90 degrees and 45 degrees.
 It has an efficient dust collection system (Source).

 Overview of the Table Saw

-A table saw is a flat table machine, with a built-in blade that makes a variety of cuts.
+A table saw is a flat machine with a built-in blade that makes various cuts.
 It has a circular blade that produces two types of cuts.
 The rip cut is the cut you make on a wood, following the grain.
-Cutting against the grain, slicing the wood in half is cross-cutting.
+Cutting against the grain and slicing the wood in half is cross-cutting.
 The cross-cut has to work on a thin piece of wood.
-What is unique on a table saw is the ability to withstand longer and wider materials.
+What is unique about a table saw is the ability to withstand longer and broader materials.
 It is bigger and ideal for materials that require longer cuts.
 There are table saws that come with additional shelf space.
 The shelf is either on the right or left side of the blade.

 The height is adjustable as you raise it lower or higher, depending on the thickness of the wood you are working on.
 The blade is stationary.
 For accuracy, the blade guard and rails guide the material.
 There are four types of table saws.
 These are the bench, contractor, cabinet, and hybrid table saw.
-The contractor and the cabinet table saws are portable and meant for household activities.
-The cabinet table saw is a combination of the two, and the hybrid table saw is a heavy-duty table saw.
+The contractor and the cabinet table saws are portable for household activities.
+The cabinet table saw combines the two, and the hybrid table saw is a heavy-duty table saw.